Three times a week, we do our podcast, Verdict with Ted Cruz.

 All right, we'll put maybe a little slight change of gears.

-It's been such an intense week.
+It's been such an intense week for a Friday.

-Dr. Ben Carson also checks in with us this hour, and we'll get to your phone calls, 800-941 Sean.
+Dr. Ben Carson also checks in with us this hour and we'll get to your phone calls 800-941 Sean.

-Uh a great Hannity tonight, nine Eastern.
+A great Hannity tonight, 9 Eastern.

 You don't want to miss.